Most Expensive Bronx Neighborhoods

 Housing costs in Bronx are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

-Bronx is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs, Bronx isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bronx are a mix of both white- and blue-collar jobs.
 Overall, Bronx is a borough of service providers, sales and office workers and professionals.
 There are especially a lot of people living in Bronx who work in office and administrative support (15.23%), sales jobs (9.91%) and healthcare suport services (7.57%).